duckies/cop4331c-form-submission-system/docs/STRUCTURE.md

 - [Cards](https://vuetifyjs.com/en/components/cards): A versatile component that is essentially a blank panel that can be used for structure or design.
 - [Dialogs](https://vuetifyjs.com/en/components/dialogs): A popup menu asking the user a question or informing them of something.
 Likely needed for the admin panel.
 - [TextAreas](https://vuetifyjs.com/en/components/textarea): One of many form related input fields we will need.
 Has many utility features for displaying errors and validating input.

+With the library installed, there is no setup or special consideration needed in order to use them; they are injected automatically.
+Simply follow the documentation for the component you wish to use on the Vuetify website and write it in code.

 ## Vuex